Saudis trumpet $56 billion deals as conference ends amid partial boycott

 A senior European banker at the conference said that while the Saudi image among some international bond investors had been damaged, investment patterns would probably return to normal in a couple months.
 “Business has a short memory,” he said.

+Although many European countries have voiced concern over the Khashoggi case, they are wary of taking further action because they do not want to jeopardise billions of dollars in defence contracts with Saudi Arabia, several diplomats in the Gulf told Reuters.

+Germany is so far alone in halting arms sales to the world’s largest oil exporter.
+Other European countries have largely limited their reaction to calling for those responsible to be held accountable.
+Britain said on Wednesday it was joining the United States in revoking visas of people said to be involved.

-Saudi state oil giant Saudi Aramco said it had signed deals with 15 international partners worth more than $34 billion.
+State oil firm Saudi Aramco said it had signed deals with 15 international partners worth more than $34 billion at the conference.
+The firms included U.S. oil field services giants Schlumberger, Halliburton and Baker Hughes.

-They included a deal to build a petrochemical complex in the second phase of a refinery jointly held by Aramco and France’s Total, and an agreement with a Spanish consortium for the second phase of a high-speed railway project.
+There were also deals to bring foreign investment and technology into Saudi Arabia’s education, health care and housing construction industries.

+Some of the deals were memorandums of understanding which may never progress to the stage of firm contracts, and other deals had already been planned for months, so there was a strong element of public relations in the $56 billion total.

+“From now until the first quarter of 2019 we have four opportunities in silos and grains,” he said, adding that deals in the education, healthcare and water desalinisation sectors would also be offered in this period.

+Finance Minister Mohammed al-Jadaan disclosed positive figures for government finances, which have been a major concern for foreign investors since oil prices plunged in 2014.
+Non-oil revenue in the third quarter jumped 48 percent from a year ago while spending surged 25 percent, he said.

-Reporting by Andrew Torchia; Editing by Mark Heinrich
+Additional reporting by Alexander Cornwell; Editing by Mark Heinrich, William Maclean